 Our Visit to the Crypt of Capuchins

-The reason for the unusual display of, what I call, arabesques of bones, can’t even be explained by the Cappuccini.
-The place is there since 1631 and it was build by the wealthy Barberini, a family who owned a palazzo nearby.
-And the dirt on the burials were brought from Jerusalem in the 19th century.
+The reason for the unusual display of, what I call, arabesques of bones can’t even be explained by the Cappuccini.
+The place has been there since 1631, and it was built by the wealthy Barberini, a family who owned a palazzo nearby.
+And the dirt on the burials was brought from Jerusalem in the 19th century.

-A curious fact about this place is that Marquis de Sade said that his visit to the crypt in 1775 was worth the effort and called it memento mori (in English: monument of funerary art) and Nathaniel Hawthorne mentioned the grotesque nature of it in his 1860 novel called “The Marble Fun”.
+A curious fact about this place is that Marquis de Sade said that his visit to the crypt in 1775 was worth the effort and called it memento mori (in English: a monument of funerary art).
+Nathaniel Hawthorne mentioned the grotesque nature of it in his 1860 novel “The Marble Fun.”

 It is a must-see if you’re planning a visit to Rome.

 The admission fee is 6€ and grants you access to all six rooms of this unusual crypt and a museum with several artifacts from the monk’s lives that offer a greater and deeper insight into what it means to be a Capuchin monk and how was life of them after swearing to a life of poverty.